Green Stream Holdings Inc.: Green Stream Holdings, Inc. Launches Plan To Fully Maximize Its Rapidly Growing Urban Gardening Sector To Create Micro Solar Grids In Urban Areas

-Company Plan Is Designed To Utilize Its Proprietary Solar Technology, To Create Multiple Micro Grids In Urban Areas
+Company Plan Is Designed To Utilizing Its Proprietary Solar Technology, To Create Multiple Micro Grids In Urban Areas

-NEW YORK, NY / ACCESSWIRE / September 28, 2021 / Green Stream Holdings Inc. (OTC PINK:GSFI) ("the Company") (https://greensolarutility.com), an emerging leader in the solar utility and finance space, which has recently announced projects in the rapidly growing urban gardening sector with solar greenhouses dedicated primarily to rooftop farming, and projects to convert old shipping/cargo containers into inexpensive greenhouses for urban and inner-city neighborhoods, and Host Sites for Its Community Solar Program has today announced that it is moving forward in its plan on using the solar green houses to create micro grids in urban areas.
+NEW YORK, NY / ACCESSWIRE / September 30, 2021 / Green Stream Holdings Inc. (OTC PINK:GSFI) ("the Company") (https://greensolarutility.com), an emerging leader in the solar utility and finance space, which has recently announced projects in the rapidly growing urban gardening sector with solar greenhouses dedicated primarily to rooftop farming, and projects to convert old shipping/cargo containers into inexpensive greenhouses for urban and inner city neighborhoods and Host Sites for Its Community Solar Program has today announced that it is moving forward in its plan on using the solar green houses to create micro grids in urban areas.

 He concluded: "We are dedicated to becoming a major player in this critical space.
 Through our innovative solar product offerings and industry partnerships, Green Stream is well-positioned to become a significant player in the solar space."